 Editor's Note: This chapter was renumbered from § 9-305.5 to Ch.
 2-509 4-9-2013 by Ord.
 No. 3-2013.

-The Harrisburg Environmental Advisory Council (hereinafter "EAC") is hereby created for the purpose of discussing and disseminating information on environmental issues and concerns in the City, is hereby reorganized to better serve this purpose.
+The Harrisburg Environmental Advisory Council (hereinafter "EAC"), heretofore created for the purpose of discussing and disseminating information on environmental issues and concerns in the City, is hereby reorganized to better serve this purpose.

-The EAC shall consist of five volunteer members who are residents of the City of Harrisburg.
-Three initial members shall be appointed by the Mayor and two initial members shall be chosen by Council.
-In all cases, the members shall be approved by City Council.
-The initial members appointed by the Mayor and by City Council shall be chosen among the membership and/or agents and employees of any local commercial and institutional organization or shall be chosen due to their interest in environmental protection issues, with a particular emphasis on waste management and recycling matters.
-One person initially appointed by Council shall serve for a term of two years and the other person initially appointed by Council shall serve for a term of three years.
-Two persons initially appointed by the Mayor and four members shall be chosen by Council for a term of three years and one person initially appointed by the Mayor shall serve a term of two years.
-Thereafter, Mayoral appointments shall be made by the Mayor and Councilmanic appointments shall be made by City Council.
-In each case all such nominations shall be subject to City Council approval, and each person appointed shall serve a term of three years, unless otherwise removed.
+The reorganized EAC shall consist of seven volunteer members who are residents of the City of Harrisburg.
+The initial members shall be chosen among the membership and/or agents and employees of any local commercial and institutional organization or shall be chosen due to their interest in environmental protection issues, with a particular emphasis on waste management and recycling matters.
+Each initial member of the reorganized EAC shall be appointed by the Mayor and Council; three initial appointments by the Mayor and four members shall be chosen by Council for a term of three years.
+Thereafter, Mayoral appointments shall be made by the Mayor and Councilmanic appointments shall be made by the City Council for a term of three years unless otherwise removed.

 The EAC may organize itself in any manner deemed appropriate to effectuate its purposes hereunder, subject to the following:

 The EAC shall meet monthly or at its discretion at a time and place as shall be determined by the EAC, and such meetings shall be open to the public.

 The EAC shall, from time to time, appoint a Chairperson, a Secretary and other such agents as it may deem advisable.